 6 min read

-Businesses making payments to other businesses have historically relied on employees working from an office and cutting physical checks.
+Businesses making payments to other businesses have historically relied on employees working from an office and cutting physical cheques.

-During times of social distancing, or even if it's just the desire to operate in a virtual environment, many businesses — of all sizes and all industries in the United States — are looking to adapt their workforce to remote work while still making sure the exchange of funds is quick, secure and flexible.
+During times of social distancing, or even if it's just the desire to operate in a virtual environment, many businesses — of all sizes and all industries around the world — are looking to adapt their workforce to remote work while still making sure the exchange of funds is quick, secure and flexible.

 Accounts Payables Without Physical Touch Points

-How can an organization maintain 'business as usual' account payables practices with a large number of remote employees?
+How can an organisation maintain 'business as usual' account payables practices with a large number of remote employees?

 It all comes down to the right tools and the right information, automating and streamlining accounts payable processes and making them less dependent on physical and manual interactions between people.